CanberraGrammar/codecadets-2018/four.md

 * Create a new branch exactly like we have before.
 Make the branch name your **Firstname-Lastname** so we know who it is.

 * Create a new text or python file, and again name the file **Firstname-Lastname**, then add it to the repo and commit your changes.
+You will be able to change other people's files, but note that if you do the it's on you to deal with the resulting merge conflict.

 * Now, try to push your changes to our remote. **<font color="red" > You should get an error message telling you  </font>**`fatal: The current branch branchName has no upstream branch.` The Terminal will tell you how to add a branch to the remote, see if you can do it yourself.